COZAZ/Speciale-herbarium/README.md

 Follow the steps to run BERT predictions on your local machine.

 Step 1:
+Go into gen_data.py and modify the amount according to the number of training samples wanted.
 $ python gen_data.py
-(modify number of samples in the file)

 Step 2:
+Train the model
-$ python preBERT.py
+$ python solo_bert.py

 Step 3:
+Run predictions
 $ python pred.py